Searching for Ultralight Dark Matter with MOLeQuTE: a Massive Optically Levitated Quantum Tabletop Experiment: Forces from ULDM

 In this section we briefly review the primary features of ULDM and detail some examples of concrete, well-motivated models whose couplings to the SM result in additional forces on macroscopic test masses.

 The term ultralight dark matter is generically used to refer to a bosonic field of mass $m_{\rm DM }$ $\lesssim 1$eV which is assumed to comprise an $\mathcal{O}(1)$ fraction of the local DM abundance.
 These particles have a de Broglie wavelength of $\lambda_{\rm DM} = 1 / (m_{\rm DM} v_{\rm DM})$, where $v_{\rm DM}$ denotes the root mean squared velocity of the DM particles.
 Assuming DM is virialised in the local galaxy, the virial theorem dictates $v_{\rm DM}$ to be $\sim 10^5$~m/s ($\sim 10^{-3}$ in natural units).
-Given the local DM abundance $\rho_{\rm DM} \sim 0.3 $~GeV/cm$^3$ (assuming the Standard Halo Model \cite{Baxter_2021}), the number of particles in a de Broglie volume $\lambda_{\rm DM}^3$ (i.e.~the phase space occupancy), is
+Given the local DM abundance $\rho_{\rm DM} \sim 0.4 $~GeV/cm$^3$ (assuming the Standard Halo Model \cite{Read_2014,Riccardo_Catena_2010}), the number of particles in a de Broglie volume $\lambda_{\rm DM}^3$ (i.e.~the phase space occupancy), is

 which, for sub-eV mass particles, is thus extremely high.
 As a result, quantum fluctuations are suppressed and the DM can be treated as a persistent classical field formed from the superposition of different plane waves with random phases and velocities $\bf{v}_\text{DM}$ that follow a Maxwell-Boltzmann distribution.
+To be cold, ULDM is necessarily produced non-thermally; we will comment further on specific mechanisms relevant to the models being studied below.

 Within each de Broglie volume, the DM field oscillates coherently with a Compton (angular) frequency of $\omega_{\rm DM} \sim m_{\rm DM}$.
 As a result of the finite velocity distribution, there is a small frequency spread in each volume of $\Delta \omega_{\rm DM} \sim v_{\rm DM}/\lambda_\text{DM}$.
 The different de Broglie volumes, which delineate distinct coherent spatial regions composed of fields with velocity standard deviation $v_\text{DM}$, remain temporally coherent over a coherence time